Instanton Floer homology, sutures, and Euler characteristics

 In the above argument, it is not necessary to treat instanton theory and Heegaard Floer theory separately.
 Instead, we only use some formal properties that are shared by both theories, and hence we can deal with them at the same time.
 This observation can be made more general.
 In Kronheimer and Mrowka's definition of sutured (monopole or instanton) Floer homology, they constructed a closed $3$-manifold, called a closure, out of a balanced sutured manifold in a topological manner, and defined the Floer homology for a balanced sutured manifold to be some direct summands of the Floer homology of its closure.
-Then they used the formal properties of monopole theory and instanton theory to show that the construction is independent of the choice of the closures.
+Then they used the formal properties of monopole theory and instanton theory to show that the construction is independent of the choices of the closures.
 In the following series of work \cite{baldwin2015naturality,baldwin2016contact,baldwin2016instanton,li2019direct,li2019decomposition}, most arguments were also carried out based on topological constructions and hence only depend on the formal properties of Floer theories.

-In this paper, we summarize the necessary properties of Floer theory that are used to build a sutured homology for balanced sutured manifolds.
-In Subsection \ref{subsec: axioms for SH}, we state three axioms for $(3+1)$-TQFTs (functors from cobordism categories to categories of vector spaces) called \begin{itemize} \item (A1) the adjunction inequality axiom; \item (A2) the surgery exact triangle axiom; \item (A3) the canonical $\intg_2$ (mod 2) grading axiom. \end{itemize}
+In this paper, we summarize the necessary properties of Floer theory that are used to build a sutured homology for balanced sutured manifolds. $(3+1)$-TQFTs are functors from cobordism categories to categories of vector spaces.
+In Subsection \ref{subsec: axioms for SH}, we proposed three extra axioms for a $(3+1)$-TQFT called \begin{itemize} \item (A1) the adjunction inequality axiom; \item (A2) the surgery exact triangle axiom; \item (A3) the canonical $\intg_2$ (mod 2) grading axiom. \end{itemize}